rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.7.14 =
+= 3.7.15 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix media tab link shown to non members user of a private group and translation update.
+Fix like button when comments are disabled, added missing og:image property in single rtMedia BuddyPress activity, fix activity photo after media edit

 == Sponsors ==